"And I love dogs, so I understand it, but, like, babies are the only types of humans that can be compared to an animal and it's ok."

 Your hamster never comes trotting into the living room, dragging his blanket behind him and clutching his sippee cup like it's the last source of potable water on earth so he can curl up in the couch next to you and watch "puh-buh" (football).

-And even when he does you don't get all teary-eyes wondering how much longer your 2-year old will think you're amazing before he realizes what a colossal screw-up you really are.
+And even when he does you don't get all teary-eyed wondering how much longer your 2-year old will think you're amazing before he realizes what a colossal screw-up you really are.

 They're both the eternal enemies of your future aspirations and the best versions of them.